 The key to cutting negative cords is to do so with unconditional love.
 It is helpful to utilize visual mental or mind’s eye imagery and symbolism to imagine the cutting of negative cords.
 I call upon Archangel Michael and imagine his blue sword of light severing the cords above, below, side, front, and back of me that were attached to a person or circumstance.
 I see the cords release and fade away as I offer love and positive intentions for their transcendence.
 I imagine the cords are not dissolving below or above me, but on equal level remembering love has no hierarchy.
 I see a bright light like a star in my core and the same with the other person or situation.
 As our lights become brighter and radiate rays of luminous, white light the space between is filled with absolute unconditional love.

-You may utilize whatever mental imagery resonates with you most.
+You may utilize whatever mental imagery that resonates with you most.
 This skill will not be effective if you try to release the cords with anger, resentment, or guilt.

 3) SET BOUNDARIES

 From this place of clarity and love, take your power back and set appropriate boundaries to protect yourself from potential negative cords in the future.
 This again is an act of love by taking care of yourself which in turn takes care of others.
 Boundaries can take many forms and will be unique to the circumstance.